Sustainability in real estate decision-making: views from the coal face

 Secondly, collaborating with counterparties (whether that be your landlord, your tenants, or your banker) will continue to be crucial.
 Although our diverse respondents had a lot of goals in common, we found substantial mismatches of sentiment between occupiers and landlords.

-For example, as Chart 1 shows (below), occupiers placed much greater emphasis than landlords on talent retention, employee wellbeing and brand reputation as drivers of their ethical business strategies.
+For example, as Figure 1 shows, occupiers placed much greater emphasis than landlords on talent retention, employee wellbeing and brand reputation as drivers of their ethical business strategies.

 Source: CBRE Research

 We also found that occupiers were actually more willing to pay for certain environmental improvements to buildings than landlords thought.
 So it’s important to check that decisions reflect the strategy of our stakeholders, not just our own strategy.

 Thirdly, we need to refine decision-making systems.

 62% of our respondents made decisions taking into account their organisation’s sustainability goals ‘most’ or ‘all’ of the time.
 That doesn’t sound too bad – but it means that nearly 4 in 10 respondents did not.
 And when these goals were taken into account, they were more likely to be underweighted in the decision than overweighted.

 At the very least, this represents a substantial compliance risk for businesses whose follow-through from strategy to delivery is coming under increasing scrutiny from customers and regulators.